MicrosoftDocs/WSL/WSL/store-release-notes.md

 ms.localizationpriority: high
 ---

-# Release Notes for Windows Subsystem for Linux kernel
+# Release Notes for Windows Subsystem for Linux in the Microsoft Store

 These release notes are for WSL inside of the Microsoft Store, which can be accessed [via this link](https://aka.ms/wslstorepage).